JoshOrndorff/recipes/src/basics/events.md

 );
 ```

-The syntax for `deposit_event` now takes the `RawEvent` type because it is generic over the module Trait
+The syntax for `deposit_event` now takes the `RawEvent` type because it is generic over the pallet's configuration trait

 ```rust, ignore
 Self::deposit_event(RawEvent::EmitInput(user, new_number));